 Public Healthcare Access

-Although public healthcare in Romania is primarily funded through government and individual contributions, residents get broadly free access to services.
-Individuals are covered through the 10% CASS on income; those currently uninsured can opt in by paying about 2,430 RON/year for 12 months of coverage.
-Emergency healthcare is available regardless of prior insurance, so you’ll get immediate care when needed.
+Public healthcare in Romania is funded through government and individual contributions.
+Residents get broadly free access to services.
+Coverage comes through the 10% CASS on income.
+Those who are uninsured can opt in by paying about 2,430 RON/year for 12 months of coverage.
+Emergency care is available to everyone, regardless of insurance status.
+Expatica’s Romania healthcare guide is a useful starting point for expats navigating the public system.

 Consider these points: